Green's boundary relation model in a Krein space: Preliminaries and introduction

 If $\Gamma: \mathcal{K}^{2} \rightarrow \mathcal{H}^{2} $ is a reduction operator of an ordinary boundary triple $\Pi$, then the closed symmetric linear relation $S$ associated with $\Pi$ coincides with $N:= \ker \Gamma $ and with the isotropic manifold $M$ of $\dom\, \Gamma $.
-It is not necessarily the case for more general Green's boundary relations.
-In Corollary \ref{corollary56} we give sufficient conditions for $S=N=M$ to hold if $\Gamma$ is a Green's boundary relation.
-In Proposition \ref{proposition510} we prove $S=N=M$ if $\Gamma$ is a unitary boundary relation.
+However, this is not necessarily the case for more general Green's boundary relations.
+In Corollary \ref{corollary56}, we provide sufficient conditions for $S=N=M$ if $\Gamma$ is a Green's boundary relation.
+Additionally, in Proposition \ref{proposition510}, we prove $S=N=M$ if $\Gamma$ is a unitary boundary relation.